-Time allocation: The Board will allow up to 30 minutes for public comment/questions per meeting.
-An individual speaker will be permitted 5 minutes for a presentation.
+Time allocation: The Board will allow up to thirty minutes in total for public comment/questions per meeting.
+An individual speaker will be permitted five minutes for a presentation.
 This will be strictly adhered to with assistance of a timekeeper.
 Thus, a maximum of six speakers will be recognized for each Board meeting.
 Copies of speakers’ comments, questions, and/or other written materials for distribution to the Board of Trustees will be accepted.
-Responses to questions will be provided within a reasonable amount of time.
+Where appropriate, responses to questions germane to the University will be provided within a reasonable amount of time.

-- Scheduling of sessions: The Chair will preside during Board of Trustees’ sessions to receive public comment/questions.
-The Secretary is responsible for scheduling such sessions, which normally will occur after the committee meetings of the Board and before the regular agenda.
+Scheduling of sessions: The Chair will preside during Board of Trustees’ sessions to receive public comment/questions.
+The Secretary is responsible for scheduling such sessions, which normally will occur after presentations to the Board and before voting on agenda items.